 Modifications to the simplistic uniform plasma MHD description of the compressional wave can be significant.
 In the magnetosheath and near the magnetopause it is important to consider the effects of gradients in the equilibrium as well as kinetic effects.
-The parameter, τ{MHD} , which indicates regions of local instability when negative, has a profile which changes from positive in the solar wind (relatively isotropic) to negative in the magnetosheath (due to large pressure anisotropy) to positive in the magnetosphere (low β , less anisotropy).
-As a consequence, (1) describes an eigenmode with a specific eigenfrequency localized in the region of instability.
-Moreover, as the instability grows, wave energy is transported out of the region of instability.
-The global solution gives information about how energy from this instability may be transported from the magnetosheath across magnetopause.

-The background plasma flow is also important.
-In a uniform plasma, the mirror mode is purely growing in the plasma frame and should be convected with the flow.
-However, if the background plasma flow is nonuniform, deceleration of plasma can lead to wave pile up and modify the wave structure.
-Furthermore, purely growing modes can acquire a real frequency due to Doppler shift.
+The parameter, τ{MHD} , which indicates regions of local instability when negative, has a profile which changes from positive in the solar wind (relatively isotropic pressure) to negative in the magnetosheath (due to large pressure anisotropy) to positive in the magnetosphere (low β , less anisotropy).
+As a consequence, (1) describes a purely growing eigenmode localized in the region of instability.
+In the presence of uniform background plasma flow, the mirror mode is purely growing in the plasma frame and should be convected with the flow.
+However, if the background plasma flow is nonuniform, mirror modes can acquire a finite phase velocity due to Doppler shift.
+The wave phase velocity roughly equals an average flow velocity in the unstable region.
+As the plasma flow slows down toward the magnetopause, wave energy pile up depends on the wave phase velocity with respect to the plasma flow velocity.